 You will work independently through the course at your own pace.
 All of the course content is now available to you, so if you need to, you can work ahead – but as social learning is an important part of the course it would be best if we tried to work through it together!
 We strongly recommend that you participate in the discussions and share your learning experiences.
 For any of you who are considering a path in higher education, this will be useful practice for participating in seminars or other group-based learning.

 Each week will have a theme, and we’ll learn about it through videos, articles and discussion.
 There will also be other optional tasks and exercises you can try to enhance your learning.
-Each week builds on the last, so we strongly recommend you work through each week in order.
-Each week should take you 3 to 4 hours to complete, if you do all the tasks, and there is a test at the end of each week to give an indication of what you’ve learnt.
+As every week builds on the previous one, we strongly recommend you work through the course in order.
+Each of the four weeks should take you 3 to 4 hours to complete, if you do all the tasks, and there is a test at the end of each week to give an indication of what you’ve learnt.

 Engage on social media

 We have a hashtag – #FLSociolinguistics – which you are more than welcome to use on social media to talk about the course and to find others who are talking about it too!

 Let’s get started